dictionaries

 refactor: make it better

-• I add more keys and values to the dictionary
+• I change the dictionary

 a_dictionary = {